adamgilman/adamgilman.github.com/ems/ems-costing.md

 * [Postage](http://postageapp.com/)
 * [CritSend](http://www.critsend.com/)

+###Excluded
 * [Sendwithus](https://www.sendwithus.com/)

+	Pricing is based on recipients and not per email.
+This is too much of a difference to be able to give a good comparison in transactional emails.

 * [Mandrill](http://mandrill.com/)

+	Discontinued by MailChimp

 For each service I want to write a basic interface in Python which I give a number of emails and it returns a cost per month.
 This will allow me to keep the data gathering, analysis and graphing portion extermely simple.